Old3n/C.DB/README.md

 # C.DB
-A file database written in c with multi threading and networking
+An employee file database written in c with multi threading and networking